Holding Space for Pregnancy Loss

 About the Training:

-These 5-hour in-person trainings are specifically geared for caregiving professionals who work with pregnant women: individuals who are currently working as or studying to be, for example, birth/postpartum doulas, bereavement doulas, therapists, midwives, perinatal nurses, family nurse practitioners, obstetricians, lactation consultants, prenatal/postpartum yoga teachers, acupuncturists, chiropractors, hospital chaplains, childbirth educators, faith leaders, and end-of-life care professionals.
+These 5-hour in-person trainings are specifically geared for caregiving professionals who work with pregnant persons: individuals who are currently working as or studying to be, for example, birth/postpartum doulas, bereavement doulas, therapists, midwives, perinatal nurses, family nurse practitioners, obstetricians, lactation consultants, prenatal/postpartum yoga teachers, acupuncturists, chiropractors, hospital chaplains, childbirth educators, faith leaders, and end-of-life care professionals.
 I also encourage bereaved parent activists to join us.
 Truly, anyone with an interest in the subject is warmly invited to take part.

-Workshop facilitator Joanne Zerdy is a grieving mother, having experienced the stillbirth of her first child Finlay in 2014.
+Facilitator Joanne Zerdy is a grieving mother, having experienced the stillbirth of her first child Finlay in 2014.
 She is also a former university professor in theatre arts.
 Joanne blends her experience as an educator, researcher, and an open, active griever to advocate for increasing grief literacy, empathy, and community.
 (Click HERE to read Joanne’s story.)
 She teaches on behalf of The Institute for the Study of Birth, Breath, and Death and in partnership with Inviting Abundance, co-founded by Joanne and her husband Will Daddario.
 To learn more about their Creative Grief Work, please go HERE.

 The training in Holding Space for Pregnancy Loss, as created by Amy Wright Glenn (founder of The Institute for the Study of Birth, Breath, and Death), guides participants through a heartfelt analysis of three key components central to caring for, supporting, and serving grieving mothers and their families in the immediate aftermath of pregnancy or child loss.
 Examples of this kind of loss include, but are not limited to, miscarriage, ectopic pregnancy, molar pregnancy, stillbirth, and infant death.
 This training also thinks ahead, offering ideas for how you can continue to offer compassion and care in the months and years to come.

-The Three Key Components of the Workshop:
+The Three Key Components of the Training:

 An Introduction to the Companioning Model of Care outlined by Alan Wolfelt, Founder and Director of the Center for Loss & Life Transition.
 This model understands grieving as a healthy, natural process that requires compassion and support and not as a medical condition that needs to be treated or cured.
 We’ll also consider this model as applied to perinatal loss by Jane Heustis & Marcia Jenkins.

 A Discussion of the Support Networks that surround bereaved mothers and Best “Care Practices” that aim to strengthen these networks and provide support for the caregivers themselves.